kostaskonkk/datmo/README.md

 The second model is a Constant Turn Rate model that indicates that the turn rate of the detected vehicle remains constant, while its orientation depends on the turn rate.
 ![Kinematic Trackers](https://github.com/kostaskonkk/datmo/raw/master/images/shape.png)

-Below you can find a video of a presentation of mine, in which I explain some early features of this package.
+Below you can find a video presentation in which some early features of this package are explained.

 [![Midterm presentation](https://img.youtube.com/vi/HfFZcYwsY3I/0.jpg)](https://www.youtube.com/watch?v=HfFZcYwsY3I "Midterm presentation")